Eureka, California: Bus service

-Public bus transportation services within Eureka are provided by the Eureka Transit Service.
-The Redwood Transit System provides bus transportation through Eureka and connects to major towns and places outside the city, including educational institutions.
+Public bus transportation services within Eureka are managed by Humboldt Transit Authority which operates the Eureka Transit Service within Eureka and the Redwood Transit System which provides bus transportation connecting Eureka to other communities in the County.
 Dial-A-Ride service is available through an application process.
+The Humboldt Transit Authority also provides micro transit service with point-to-point bus stop service within the Humboldt Bay area through a same day app-based reservation system.

 The Amtrak Thruway 7 bus provides daily connections to/from Eureka (with a curbside stop at 6th and C Streets) Martinez to the south, and Arcata to the north.
 Additional Amtrak connections are available from Martinez station.

-Greyhound provides bus service to San Francisco from Eureka.
-Tickets may be purchased online or at the nearest full-service station in Arcata.

 Transit in Eureka is expected to be improved by the $30 million Eureka Regional Transit and Housing Center, or EaRTH Center, which was greenlighted by the Eureka City Council in mid-February 2022.
 The development will contain an intermodal transit center, including car share facilities and regional bus connections, in addition to 31 affordable apartments.
-It is slated for completion in the fall of 2024.
+It is slated for completion in the fall of 2027.